SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 Twilight ponders aloud, "I wonder if Shinning has to pay?
 He has a small pink star on his cutie mark."

-Moments later, he walked in the room, along with Cadence and Flurry Heart.
+Moments later, he walked in the room, along with Princess Cadence and Flurry Heart.

 Twilight asks, "Do you all have to pay the tax too?"

 Cadence answers, "Yes, it's nice to see you again."

-Twilight and Cadence did their special dance.
+Twilight and Cadence do their special dance.

 Pinkie says, "I can't believe this, the princesses of love and friendship have to pay a tax for having pink on them."

 Twilight just shrugs.
 "It's the law."

+Pinkie asks, "Does Flurry Heart have to pay?"

+Shinning Armor answers, "I believe so."

 Pinkie drops her head on the desk in disbelief.
-"Who's next, Celestia?"
+"Who's next, Princess Celestia?"

 It was, in fact, Celestia.
-She came into the room as the whole room bowed in her presence.
+She came into the room and the whole room bowed in her presence.

 Pinkie's mouth hung open is shock.